Cancel Your Plane Ticket Or Pay The Change Fee?

 The airline then resells your seat for a big profit.
 And your trip cancellation travel insurance plan gives you back the money you lost.
 Everyone’s happy, right?

 Not everyone.
-Unfortunately, the conversation doesn’t go like I wrote above.
-Instead, it’s more like this:
+Sometimes the conversation is more like this:

 You: I have to cancel my trip so I need to cancel my plane ticket.